As EVs make more inroads, giving tenants somewhere to plug in their cars could become a selling point.

 This isn’t many compared to the more than 1,000 of the apartments on the market, but I have no doubt that there will be many more landlords giving their tenants a place to plug in their cars as more renters buy EVs in the near future.

-For more information see “Evidence of a Homeowner-Renter Gap for Electric Vehicles“, Energy Institute Working Paper #291, July 2018.
+For more information see Lucas Davis, “Evidence of a Homeowner-Renter Gap for Electric Vehicles“, Applied Economics Letters, forthcoming.

 This blog is available on The Conversation.